 Below are the INFORMAS protocols to download.
+These protocols are free to use, within our terms and conditions.
 Some protocols are still under development – contact us if you would like more information.
-Please read the terms and agreements regarding the use of the protocols, and inform us if you are using and/or adapting the protocol.

 You don’t have to share the whole work that results from using the INFORMAS resources, but are expected to share: